“History will be kind to me for I intend to write it.”

 During that cabinet meeting, he said: ”Remember that we can’t expect to put the whole world right with a majority of 18”.
 So, his cabinet set up the Wolfenden Committee to build reasoned argument and public support for the future.

-Churchill left this world in 1965, two years before England finally made gay sex legal.
+Churchill left this world in 1965, two years before England finally made sex between men legal.
 So, he never saw the passage of the bill.

 Was Churchill gay?
-We will never know.
-His family destroyed certain files on his private papers after his death.
-There are so many Churchill biographies written, so many films made about him; but there are hardly any gay or bisexual aspects his life mentioned.
+Maybe.
+Probably not, yet his family destroyed certain files in his private papers after his death.
+There are so many Churchill biographies written, so many films made about him; but there are hardly any gay or bisexual aspects in his life mentioned.

 Always quotable, Churchill often made quick-witted quips like this.
 And, his remarks from his meetings about what to do about homosexuals are known from the British National Archives.